TeamTopologies/Team-Shape-Templates/README.md

 - Then simply rename the board and start using it by copy and pasting the different shapes as required

 See the [Miro Readme](miro/readme.md) for more details on how to edit the shapes for Miro.

+## Community Supported Team Interaction Modelling Tools

+The team shape templates in this list have been developed and are maintained by members of the wider Team Topologies community.
+If you find an issue with these templates, please contact the relevant template author.
+Team shape templates are supported by the extended community for the following tools:

 ### Figma